Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 ### Create an inventory import job

-Create an inventory import job to import inventory-related data.
+Create a job to import inventory-related data.

-[comment]: <> (Check!
-Order-related data, s.
-API unten?
-Product category-related data?)
+[comment]: <> (Was wird genau importiert in diesem Job?)

 #### Prerequisites